 The 19th of May is Devil’s Food Cake Day.

-When’s the last time you have devil’s food cake?
+When’s the last time you had devil’s food cake?

 Maybe devil’s food cake seems quaint now, at a time when cakes have to be professionally decorated and excessive in every way to even register on our consciousness, but for decades, it was the big thing in desserts, a real treat to make and show off, and to enjoy.